 Oscuro is most popular in Nicaragua, Mexico, and Brazil.
 Cigars with these wrappers are full-bodied with a robust flavor.
 Check out our Mexican Oscuro Binder Leaf!

-With a better understanding of tobacco leaf colors, you can feel confident purchasing leaves of your own.
+With a better understanding of tobacco colors, you can feel confident purchasing leaves of your own.
 Total Leaf Supply is here to help you through the process—shop our selection to find the tobacco leaf you’ve been searching for today.